 Charlie Waller Institute

-We sponsor a Chair in Evidence-based Psychological Treatment at the University of Reading with clinical training and education being delivered by The Charlie Waller Institute (CWI).
+We have a gifting agreement with the University of Reading for a Chair in Evidence-based Psychological Treatments and the clinical training and education being delivered by the Charlie Waller Institute (CWI).

 The Charlie Waller Institute has a programme of training, education and research that contributes significantly to the Trust’s aim of ensuring that expert and evidence-based help is available when people need it.
 We also support and take part in other research studies that meet our charitable objectives and priorities.